vomnes/matcha/server/api/src/routes/user/readme.md

 #### GET - /v1/users/data/me

-Collect the data concerning the user in the table Users of the database
-If the user doesn't exists
+Collect the data concerning the user in the table Users of the database, total_new_notifications and total_new_messages If the user doesn't exists
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: User[<username>] doesn't exists"
 Return HTTP Code 200 Status OK - JSON Content User data